How to Measure for Curtains

 b) Measuring drop for Pleat Headed curtains (All other styles)

-The header height is the distance from the eye to where you want the top of your curtain to come to on the track or below the pole.
-For tracks, we always suggest a header height that is just above the top of your track, meaning that it is not visible above the top of the curtain.
+The header height is the distance from the ‘eye’ to where you want the top of your curtain to come to on the track or below the pole.
+For tracks, we always suggest a header height that is just above the top of your track, meaning that the track will not be visible above the top of the curtain.
 If you are using a curtain pole we suggest a header height from 2cm above the eye to just above your curtain pole, depending on your taste and where to wish the top to sit.
 Curtains will always hang best with the smallest header height possible.
 Once you have your two measurements, add them together to get your total drop.